 Housing costs in Yacolt are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

-Yacolt is a blue-collar town, with 49.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Yacolt, you'll notice that it is more blue-collar than most other communities in America.
+49.85% of Yacolt’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Yacolt is a town of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Yacolt who work in sales jobs (7.99%), teaching (7.40%), and management occupations (6.95%).

-Yacolt is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Yacolt does not have a public transit system used by locals to get to and from work.

 In Yacolt, just 9.84% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.